Canopy part 2

 In the beds where I had removed many of the maple seedlings I started to add some of my favorites from the Miller Garden.
 The first was a Dogwood, Cornus alternafolia ‘Gold Bullion’, This small tree, 10 feet in 10 years, sports bright chartreuse leaves in spring followed by white summer flowers and yellow fall color.
 Next in line was a very textural plant. the Big Leaf Magnolia, Magnolia macrophylla, This tree grows to about 35 feet and has very large leaves, up to 24 inches long and 12 inches wide.
 In fall they turn a brown color but paper thin so as to expose the veins in the leaves.
 The third tree in this section of the garden was another good tree for fall color, the Sourwood, Oxydendron arboreum, It has bright red leaves in fall but also blooms late in the season so often also has chartreuse clusters of flowers along with the red foliage.

 Not many people have the opportunity to plant a couple dozen trees in their garden.
 I feel fortunate to have had the opportunity to know the trees before I planted them.
-Some have been in the garden for almost ten years now so are looking well established and no longer like a newly planted tree.
+Some have been in the garden for about a dozen years now so are looking well established and no longer like a newly planted tree.
 The birds and bees are happy and so am I. They look even better in my minds eye a little further down the road.

 Acer palmatum ‘Arakawa’ bark